 Driving ethical business practice

-Qantas maintains a strong governance structure for threats and opportunities.
+Qantas maintains a strong governance structure over its risk management activities.
 The Board has overall responsibility for the governance of risks.
-Oversight is maintained through the Audit Committee and the Committee for Health, Environment, Safety and Security (CHESS).
+Oversight is maintained through the Board’s Audit Committee and Safety, Health, Environment and Security Committee (also known as CHESS).

-The Audit Committee undertakes the functions of a risk committee as set out in the ASX Principles.
-Risks are assessed under the Qantas Group Risk Assessment Guide (QRAG).
+The Audit Committee undertakes the functions of a risk committee as set out in the ASX Corporate Governance Principles.
+Risks are assessed in accordance with the Qantas Group Risk Assessment Guide (QRAG).
 The Audit Committee, at least annually, reviews Qantas Management’s establishment and operation of an enterprise-wide risk management system.
 This process is designed to identify, assess, monitor and manage all business risks, including strategic, operational, financial, and compliance risk.

 Qantas takes a proactive approach to managing risks in our supply chain.
-We are working to make sure all 10,000 of our suppliers (or the partners we work with) prioritise safety and sustainability the same way we do.
+We have established systems and processes to ensure our suppliers (or the partners we work with) prioritise safety and sustainability in the same way we do.

-Our Supply Chain Assurance program, launched in FY18 formalised risk governance throughout our supply chain and has a clear focus on five key risk areas:
+Our Supply Chain Assurance program, launched in FY18, has a clear focus on six key risk areas:

 - Cyber security including data and credit card protection.

-This program helps us understand how our suppliers are producing the goods and services we pay them for, and to make sure they comply with Qantas' Supplier Requirements.
+This program helps us understand how our suppliers are producing the goods and services we pay them for, and to make sure they comply with Qantas' Supplier Requirements (PDF).

 Anti-bribery and corruption

-We recognise corruption has a negative social, economic, political and anti-competitive impact wherever it occurs.
-We have a responsibility not only to meet expanding foreign and domestic anti-bribery legislation, but to also ensure those we do business with operate with integrity.
-We are investing in technology and resources to ensure that we understand and manage our business risks and to better meet the evolving regulatory landscape.
-Initiatives during FY18 include:
+We recognise that corruption has a negative social, economic, political and anti-competitive impact wherever it occurs.
+We have a responsibility not only to meet expanding foreign and domestic anti-bribery legislation, but also to ensure that our business partners and those in our supply chain operate with a consummate level of integrity.

 The Qantas Group highly values and promotes a speaking up culture, where all Disclosing Persons feel comfortable to raise matters that are of legitimate concern to them, including in relation to a potential breach of any legal or regulatory requirement or a Qantas Group Policy.